rapid7/metasploit-framework/documentation/modules/auxiliary/client/hwbridge/connect.md

 ```

 On successful connection to a Hardware device you will be prompted with a special notice to
-remind you that any action you take on the hwbridge could have physical affects and consequences.
+remind you that any action you take on the HWBridge could have physical affects and consequences.
 Our lawyers asked us to put that there.
 You can verify the session was created by type 'sessions'

 ```